HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

 The town of Loviisa, firstly known as Degerby, was originally founded by the Swedish government in 1745 as a fortified town, when at the end of the Russo-Swedish War, Sweden ceded to Russia its eastern areas, including the fortress of Olavinlinna and the cities of Lappeenranta and Hamina.

-So, a multi-span fortress was to be built at the bottom of the Gulf of Loviisa to guard the coast from Russians, should they ever decide to attempt to invade again.
+Thus, a multi-span fortress was built at the bottom of the Gulf of Loviisa to guard the coast against the Russians in case they attempted another invasion.

-However, the soil by the Loviisa River proved to be too soft, and the plans for the fortress were abandoned.
-The bastion walls of Ungern and Rosen that rise among rife weeds and the Svartholm fortress in the Gulf of Loviisa are all that remain of the fortifications in Loviisa.
+However, the soil by the Loviisa River proved too soft, leading to the abandonment of the fortress plans.
+The bastion walls of Ungern and Rosen, rising among rampant weeds, and the Svartholm fortress in the Gulf of Loviisa are all that remain of the fortifications in Loviisa.

-None of them played any significance in the wars that followed nearly two hundred years later, but Finland gained its independence with the power of sisu from Sweden and later from Russia.
+None of them played a significant role in the wars that followed nearly two hundred years later, but Finland gained its independence from Sweden and later from Russia through the power of sisu.

-Later, Ungern became a rustic camping site in the 1990s, and Svartholm, which attracted 16,500 visits in 2021, about 1,500 people more than the town presently has inhabitants, is considered to be the sister fortress of Suomenlinna.
-For comparison, its “big sister” pulls a million visitors in a year in Helsinki.
+Later, Ungern became a rustic camping site in the 1990s.
+Svartholm, which attracted 16,500 visits in 2021—about 1,500 more people than the town’s current population—is considered the sister fortress of Suomenlinna.
+In comparison, Suomenlinna, its “big sister,” draws a million visitors annually in Helsinki.

 Loviisa Casino, photographed from a postcard between 1910–1919.
 Photograph: CC BY-ND-4.0

-But the visit of Crown Princess Victoria and Prince Daniel carried a touch of history.
-Loviisa, after all, did get its name from Loviisa Ulrika (or Lousia Ulrika of Prussia), the Queen of Sweden between 1751 and 1771.
+The visit of Crown Princess Victoria and Prince Daniel carried a touch of history.

-When King Adolf Frederick of Sweden visited the sea fortress Svartholm with his spouse in 1752, the royal sloop, a sailboat with a single mast, ran aground near an island called Dunkahäll (pronounced Dunkahell).
+Loviisa, after all, was named after Louisa Ulrika of Prussia (Loviisa Ulrika), the Queen of Sweden from 1751 to 1771.
+When King Adolf Frederick of Sweden visited the sea fortress Svartholm with his spouse in 1752, their royal sloop ran aground near an island called Dunkahäll.
 The stone where the sloop got stuck was later named “The King’s Rock.”

-When finally arriving in Svartholm, the King was not entirely satisfied with the quality of the bricks used in some of the constructions.
-Nevertheless, the military significance of the area impressed him, and he referred to the city as “the Key of Finland.”
-After that, it was clear that the city would be named after his Queen, Loviisa.
+Upon finally arriving in Svartholm, the King was not entirely satisfied with the quality of the bricks used in some constructions.
+However, the area’s military significance impressed him, and he referred to the city as “the Key of Finland.”
+After that, it was clear the city would be named after his Queen, Loviisa.

 Later, the King died tragically by choking on 14 Shrove buns after a heavy meal, but his followers, according to the history book, visited Loviisa at least ten times.